MehmetAliKOCAL/ClemtaCaseStudy/README.md

 # Disclaimer

 The fake store API I used ([Platzi API](https://fakeapi.platzi.com/)) allows its users to save products and categories to their database.
-So the data I fetch to this website is user generated, therefore you may see some odd product names, images, or categories.
+So the data I fetch to this website is user generated, therefore you may see some odd product names, broken images, or items and categories with no name.

 ## Table of Contents